Multimodal Ambivalence/Hesitancy Recognition in Videos for Personalized Digital Health Interventions: Zero-shot Inference: Multimodal Large Language Models

 { }

-The performance of MLLM with zero-shot inference is substantially influenced by the query prompt.
+The performance of MLLMs with zero-shot inference is substantially influenced by the query prompt.
 As observed from Table~\ref{tab:mllm-video-frame}, simply asking the model to predict emotion based on the visual modality performs the worst, whereas adding only the definition of A/H in the query prompt improves the model's performance.
 The best results in all cases are obtained with the introduction of the text transcript of the video in the query prompt.
 We conjecture that this happens for two reasons: i) the textual modality serves a significant role in the identification of the A/H, and ii) the current MLLMs' performance is heavily reliant on the textual modality.
 This aligns with the overall structure of traditional MLLMs that are built upon well-trained LLMs with the addition of a visual encoder like ViT, which is used to encode the visual information that is fed to the LLM for downstream tasks.
 Intuitively, the performance should increase with careful fine-tuning on the \bah dataset.
 Further, the idea of textualizing the audio and visual modalities explored in~\cite{richet-abaw-24} can be suitable for our task, where the audio and visual modalities essentially summarize the cues detected in the corresponding modalities.
 Particularly for tasks like subtle emotion recognition or the detection of A/H, where cross-modal inconsistency has to be considered, textualizing the audio and visual modalities can be done to adequately exploit the reasoning abilities of LLMs.